Gary D. Schmidt: Early life and education

 Gary D. Schmidt was born in Hicksville, New York, in 1957.
 According to Schmidt, he was named after gameshow host Garrison Moore.
 As a child, Schmidt says he was underestimated by teachers at an elementary school where students were classified by aptitude.
 Concerning his early education, Schmidt explained in an interview with NPR: "If you're Track One you're the college-bound kid; if you're Track Two you'll have a good job; if you're Track Three you're the stupid kid.
 And I was tracked as Track Three."
-After intervention from a concerned teacher, Schmidt found a love for reading, an event which served as inspiration for his novel The Wednesday Wars.
+After intervention from a concerned teacher, Schmidt found a love for reading, an event which served as inspiration for his novel Okay for Now.

-In the mid 1970s, Schmidt attended Gordon College, earning an undergraduate degree in English in 1979.
-Thereafter he attended University of Illinois at Urbana-Champaign, obtaining a master's degree in English in 1981 before graduating with a PhD in medieval literature in 1985.
-Schmidt has since worked as a professor for the English department at Calvin College.
+In the mid-1970s, Schmidt attended Gordon College, earning an undergraduate degree in English in 1979.
+Thereafter he attended University of Illinois Urbana-Champaign, obtaining a master's degree in English in 1981 before graduating with a PhD in medieval literature in 1985.
+Schmidt has since worked as a professor for the English department at Calvin University.

 Awards and honors

 In 2005, Schmidt's novel Lizzie Bright and the Buckminster Boy was awarded a Newbery Honor, which recognizes "the most distinguished contribution[s] to American literature for children", and a Printz Honor.
 In 2008, he was awarded a second Newbery Honor for The Wednesday Wars.

 Schmidt's novel Okay for Now, the 2011 sequel to The Wednesday Wars, was a National Book Award finalist.
-It also was the winner of a 2012 Children's Choice Book Award.
+It also was the winner of a 2012 Children's Choice Book Award and listed as a Best Children's Book of the Year from the Children's Book Committee of Bank Street College of Education.

+The Labors of Hercules Beal received the Josette Frank Award for Fiction from the Children's Book Committee and was listed as a Best Children's Book of the Year with Outstanding Merit in 2024.
+Schmidt’s work has appeared multiple times on the CBC’s Best Children’s Book of the Year list, including Saint Ciaran, Straw into Gold, Mara's Stories, The Wonders of Donal O'Donnell, Trouble, What Came From the Stars, Martín de Porres, Orbiting Jupiter, Almost Time, and Celia Planted a Garden: The Story of Celia Thaxter and Her Island Garden.